ipetkov/crane/docs/API.md

 `removeReferencesToVendoredSources "$out" "$cargoVendorDir"` will be run as a post install hook.

+### `craneLib.removeReferencesToRustToolchainHook`

+Defines `removeReferencesToRustToolchain()` which handles removing all references to the Rust toolchain from the installed binaries, which ensures that nix does not consider the binaries as having a (runtime) dependency on the toolchain.
+These references usually originate from panic messages.
+It takes 1 positional
+argument:
+1. the installation directory for the output.
+  * If not specified, the value  of `$out` will be used.
+  * If `out` is not specified, an error will be raised.

+**Automatic behavior:** if `doNotRemoveReferencesToVendorDir` is not set, then `removeReferencesToRustToolchain() "$out"` will be run as a post install hook.

 ### `craneLib.replaceCargoLockHook`

 Defines `replaceCargoLock()` which handles replacing or inserting a specified